Author: Lawrence Tougas

 Please develop a safety plan to extinguish fires if they occur at your flying site.
 Know how to reach the fire department and clearly describe your field location with a street address, cross streets, nearby landmarks—anything you can think of to expedite a response.

-Any club that operates on public land needs to be thinking about how they can be considered an asset by their community and not a liability.
-Let’s see how the Inland Soaring Society (ISS) accomplished this.
+Any club that operates on public land needs to think about how it can be considered an asset by their community and not a liability.
+Let's see how the Inland Soaring Society (ISS) accomplished this.

-The ISS of Riverside, California, was invited to participate in a Veterans Day air show at the Flabob Airport during the Veterans Day weekend.
-The ISS currently uses a parcel of land courtesy of the City of Riverside Parks and Recreation Department and one of the terms of their agreement is the requirement to make a public model aviation demonstration at a city-sponsored event.
+The ISS of Riverside, California, was invited to participate in a Veterans Day air show at Flabob Airport during Veterans Day weekend.
+The ISS currently uses a parcel of land courtesy of the City of Riverside Parks and Recreation Department, and one of the terms of the agreement is the requirement to make a public model aviation demonstration at a city-sponsored event.

-Although the ISS is primarily a sailplane club, they also allow electric-powered models to fly from the field.
+Although the ISS is primarily a sailplane club, it also allows electric-powered models to fly from the field.
 There were plenty of active club members who were able to pitch in to make the display and demonstration flights a success.

-Flabob Airport Management provided a 30-minute window for the flight demos.
-The highlight was a 3-D freestyle flight put on by championship pilot, Jeff Szueber Jr., and assisted by his dad, Jeff Sr. As Jeff brought his 40% Extra 300 down on the deck into a hover, the announcer began daring Jeff to perform a tail touch, and the crowd got into it as well.
-When Jeff pulled off the stunt, the crowd went wild for him!
+Flabob Airport management provided a 30-minute window for the flight demos.
+The highlight was a 3-D freestyle flight put on by championship pilot Jeff Szueber Jr., assisted by his dad, Jeff Szueber Sr. As Jeff brought his 40% Extra 300 down on the deck into a hover, the announcer began daring him to perform a tail touch, and the crowd got into it as well.
+When Jeff pulled off the stunt, the crowd went wild!

 It was a great time and the club pulled off the display and demo with professionalism and efficiency.
-Roughly 40 aircraft were spread across the assigned display area ranging from park flyer size electrics to sailplanes with 12-foot wingspan and a turbine-powered Viper jet.
-The display had a high level of interest going all day long.
+Roughly 40 aircraft were spread across the assigned display area, ranging from park-flyer-size electrics to sailplanes with 12-foot wingspans and a turbine-powered Viper jet.
+The display generated a high level of interest all day.
 Congratulations to the ISS for a job well done!

 Until next month, may you have nothing but happy landings.